Papers from this Research Program¶

 | 3 | AEJ: Applied Economics | 35–40% | Possible if the spatial story has welfare implications + a clean shock; harder sell otherwise. |

 Differentiator: descriptive spatial-network paper.
-The detection/triage contribution of the current paper is absent; the question is "where" not "how to detect".
+The evidence-allocation contribution of the current paper is absent; the question is "where cartels organize" not "how to order forensic priority".

 Idea 2.4 — Information Frictions in Public Procurement Auctions¶